The BHA is hiring a commissioner and a deputy commissioner. Learn more.

 • Whole Person Care: All people in Colorado are best served when their social determinants of health are adequately addressed.

-Click here to read the Behavioral Health Task Force’s full blueprint for reform.
+Read the Behavioral Health Task Force’s full blueprint for reform.

 One million people in Colorado are in need of behavioral health services.
 Based on the public testimonies from hundreds of people across the State, there are numerous barriers to behavioral healthcare.
 The current system is described by individuals as having inconsistent quality, cultural disparities, challenging access, poor accountability, unaffordable to many, disconnected and difficult to navigate.
-The BHA represents one of Colorado’s many steps towards strategic investments in improving the behavioral health system in the state.
+BHA represents one of Colorado’s many steps towards strategic investments in improving the behavioral health system in the state.

-Behavioral Health Task Force Recommendation
+Behavioral Health Task Force recommendation

 On April 8, 2019, Gov. Jared Polis directed the Colorado Department of Human Services to spearhead Colorado’s Behavioral Health Task Force.
 The mission of the task force was to evaluate and set the roadmap to improve the current behavioral health system in the state.
 In September 2020, the task force released its blueprint, as well as several other reports, that outline our vision for reform.
 The Behavioral Health Task Force unanimously recommended establishing a Behavioral Health Administration (BHA) to lead and promote Colorado’s behavioral health priorities, ensure that behavioral health services respond to the changing needs of communities, monitor state and local outcomes, and evaluate state efforts.